Mental Health Practitioners (Reference 119)

 Mental health practitioners provide direct counselling support to students and other early intervention and whole-school health promotion activities, as well as coordinating support for students with complex needs.

-For further information on the MHP initiative, refer to Mental health practitioners in secondary in the department’s Mental health and wellbeing .
+For further information on the MHP initiative, refer to Mental health practitioners in secondary and specialist schoolsExternal Link in the department’s Mental health and wellbeing toolkitExternal Link .

 Student Resource Package (SRP) funding is provided to cover the salary of an ongoing school-based mental health practitioner.
 All secondary school campuses will receive an allocation between a minimum of 0.2 FTE and a maximum of 1.0 FTE, depending on the number of their secondary student enrolments.

-FTE allocations will be fixed from the release of the Confirmed SRP (March 2023) for 2 years.
-At the conclusion of the 2-year period, FTE allocations will be reviewed and adjustments may be made.
+FTE allocations will be fixed from the release of the Confirmed SRP (April 2023) for 2 years.
+At the conclusion of the 2-year period, FTE allocations will be reviewed and adjustments will be made where schools have a significant increase in student enrolments.

 This funding is provided for the Mental Health Practitioners initiative only and allocated funding must be spent for this purpose.
-Prior to spending any accrued unused funding, schools must engage with their area-based mental health coordinator and refer to the MHP initiative School Implementation Guide for guidance.
+Prior to spending any accrued unused funding, schools must engage with their Regional Mental Health Coordinator (MHC).
+Further information and advice about suitable alternative uses for unused funding can be found on the MHP initiative Policy and Advisory Library page or via Regional MHCs.

 Eligibility